 NOTES TO EDITORS

-The first case study, released on Wednesday 6 December, exposed the climate positions and practices of the South African energy giant Sasol and can be accessed online at:
+The first case study, released on Wednesday 6 December, exposed the climate positions and practices of the South African energy giant Sasol

-The IETA case study released today can be accessed online at
+Access the IETA case study released today

 A background briefing on carbon trading is online at